risd-gd/wp18/README.md

 * To adjust existing themes, work with others

 # Learning Outcomes

-* A series of coded drawings that focus on web layout and interaction
+* A series of coded drawings and mini-projects that focus on web layout and interaction

+# Method of Instruction

+This course is a hands-on workshop.
+Students will watch short demonstrations on a projector, then be asked to apply what was seen on their own.
+Homework will be given from week to week.

+# Readings / Resources

+Articles and code help is being placed contextually within the [Github course repository](https://github.com/risd-gd/wpsp18) and on an open [Arena channel](https://www.are.na/john-caserta/web-teaching).

 # Disability Statement